 What are Photographic Styles?

-Photographic Styles are four presets you can choose to use and apply to a photo before you take a shot on any one of the four iPhone 13 models.
+Photographic Styles are four presets you can choose to use and apply to a photo before you take a shot on any one of the four iPhone 13 models or the iPhone SE (3rd generation).
 There are four presets to choose from, comprising Vibrant, Rich Contrast, Warm and Cool, while you can also opt for Standard too.

 Standard is the default look produced by your iPhone and designed to be true to life and balanced in its representation.